Quasi-polynomial representations of double affine Hecke algebras: Introduction

 Suppose that $\mathbf{K}$ is a non-archimedean local field containing the $n^{\textup{th}}$ roots of unity, with the cardinality $\upsilon$ of its residue field congruent $1$ module $2n$.
 In \cite{PP}, Patnaik and Puskas introduced Iwahori-Whittaker functions for metaplectic covers of reductive groups over $\mathbf{K}$.
 They expressed them in terms of certain metaplectic Demazure-Lusztig operators which depend on certain Gauss sums $\mathbf{g}_s$, as well as on $\upsilon$, see \cite[Cor.
 5.4]{PP}.
-Comparing this with the analogous formula for $\overline{E}_{\lambda}^{m}(x)$ in terms of truncated Demazure-Lusztig operators (Theorem \ref{qlim_formula}), we establish the following link between $\overline{E}_\lambda^m(x)$ and metaplectic Iwahori-Whittaker functions in Subsection \ref{MfinalSection}.
+Comparing this with the analogous formula for $\overline{E}_{\lambda}^{m}(x)$ in terms of truncated Demazure-Lusztig operators (Theorem \ref{qlim_formula}), we establish in Subsection \ref{MfinalSection} the following link between $\overline{E}_\lambda^m(x)$ and metaplectic Iwahori-Whittaker functions.
+Let $I$ the linear automorphism of $\mathcal{P}_\Lambda$ satisfying $I(x^\mu)=x^{-\mu}$ for $\mu\in\Lambda$, let $\overline{E}_\lambda^{m,-}(x)$ be the Whittaker limit of $E_\lambda^{m,-}(x)$, and denote by $\rho^\vee$ the half-sum of positive co-roots.